Erisred/Blog/_posts/2021-02-10-like-a-phoenix.md

 Now, I'm thinking about using this for documenting my use of plaintext.
 Inspired by another site.

 Meantime, this is just for fun.

+## Headers are pretty sometimes
+Then again, sometimes they are not.